 Alternatively, you can rely on the local Orbus (which costs just $2 per one-way ride) or the InterCity bus company that will take you further afield.

 When it comes to the CBD though, Queenstown is pretty walkable.
 Just make sure you learn from my past mistakes and wear comfortable shoes to tackle those pesky hills!

 Without a doubt, the food is incredible in the Queenstown area.
-I haven’t had a bad meal yet (and I’ve been living here for over two months)!
+I’ve never had a bad meal there!

 Whether you’re a brunch fan or you prefer a tasty dinner out, there’s something for everyone to enjoy.